How to use Team Messages

 To add a team member, simply click the .
 It will change to to show that the member has been added to your team.
 To remove a member from your team, simply click the so that it returns to .

-You may also choose to Invite by Email using the button below the alphabetical members list.
-Click Invite by Email and add the person’s email address, first name and last name to send an email invitation for the member to join your team.
+You may also choose to Add by Email using the tab next to Add Members.
+Enter the person’s email address, first name and last name and click Send Invite to send an email invitation for the member to join your team.

 When a person successfully joins your team on Workstorm, you will receive a notification and an alert.
-As the Team Administrator, you may add or remove team members at any time by clicking on the icon.
+As the Team Administrator, you may add or remove team members at any time by clicking on the Current Members tab and selecting Remove next to the right of their name.

 Adding External Team Members

 Sometimes it’s necessary to collaborate with members that are outside your company, such as a contractor, client, or agency.
-If a team member is external, a icon will appear next to his or her name so that all members are aware that the person is external.
+If a member is external, a icon will appear next to his or her name so that all members are aware that the person is external.
+If a Team contains external members, an orange globe icon will also appear next to the Team’s name.

 Assigning Team Member Roles

 You may also designate additional Team Administrators to help you manage team memberships and settings.
-To add a Team Administrator, click on the icon to view all team members.
+To add a Team Administrator, click on the icon and then Current Members to see the Team roster.
 Click the dropdown arrow where it says Member below a member’s name.
-In the dropdown, you have the option to change the member’s role from Member to Admin.
+In the dropdown, you have the option to change the member’s role from Member to Administrator.

 Members of a team have general user functionality, including the ability to send and receive messages and share files within the group.
 Administrators can add or remove members and other administrators, approve or deny membership requests (if team membership requires approval), and change the team settings or name.